-The Bucks model of education was simple: your kid had to pass their eleven-plus exam to get a proper education.
+The Bucks model of education was simple: your kid had to pass Buckinghamshire’s special Twelve-Plus exam to get a proper education.
+(All counties had the Eleven Plus, but we also had the Twelve-Plus for grammar school applications and our school didn’t do the Eleven-Plus.)
 Anything else was failure and rewarded with being sent to a ‘secondary-modern,’ which in Bucks meant a school for dunces.
-There you would never get the chance to do O’Levels or A’Levels and you would certainly never go to University.
+There you would never get the chance to do O-Levels or A-Levels and you would certainly never go to University.
 So every day of your school life, you were having the message ‘Success is everything’ rammed down your throat.
-Unfortunately, the flip-side of this philosophy was the message that ‘humanity is nothing.’
-It was only many years later that we would all discover Hans Eysenick’s IQ based formula for the eleven-plus exam was all based on fake research.
+Unfortunately, the flip-side of this philosophy was the message that ‘your humanity is nothing.’
+It was only many years later that we would all discover Hans Eysenick’s IQ-based formula for the eleven-plus exam was all based on fake research.

 My first memory is of the first day.
 I was five.
 I somehow managed to annoy the teachers, Mrs Barnes and Mrs Farrow, and was made to stand in the corner.
 My reputation as a trouble-maker seemed to grow from there.
 But in general, being made to sit next to girls and getting to play in the sun for hours couldn’t have seemed too bad in 1967.
 I actually remember many of us dancing to Yellow Submarine in the playground, a year later.
 We thought the song was a traditional song!